SakulK/rest-performance-playground/impl/nodejs-restify/README.md

 Node.js version used in this project is 0.8.18 but it should work with newer versions.

+First download the dependencies using:

+`npm update`

-Use this command to run the application for testing:
+And then use this command to run the application for testing:

 `node app.js`